Home Theatre Projectors

 [top]

 A 5.1 or 7.1 home audio solution is best way to experience amazing surround sound at home.
-Just Projectors offers a range of bundles of speakers and receivers, or you can build your own.
+Just Projectors offers a range of bundles of Speakers and AV Receivers, or you can build your own.
 A good quality Receiver (also called an Amplifier) will let you connect multiple sources/players at once, decode your surround sound audio signals, send audio to the individual speakers, and connect the video up to the projector through a HDMI cable.
 This type of system does take more work to install but the audio quality is amazing.
 Please visit our speakers page to see our bundles.

 [top]